School Admission Appeals Factsheet

 You will be notified of the date of the hearing at least 10 school days in advance.

-The Admission Authority will also submit documents which explain its case for refusing admission.
+The Admission Authority (the local authority or the school itself) will also submit documents which explain its case for refusing admission.

 Who will attend the hearing?